menloresearch/jan-server/README.md

 #### Required Components

+> **⚠️ Important**: Windows and macOS users can only run mock servers for development.
+Real LLM model inference with vLLM is only supported on Linux systems with NVIDIA GPUs.

 1. **Docker Desktop**
    - **Windows**: Download from [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)
    - **macOS**: Download from [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/)